 Located in Vigan, Hotel Luna Annex features free WiFi..
 All rooms are equipped with a flat-screen TV with cable channels.
 At the hotel, all rooms come with a desk.
 The private bathroom is equipped with free toiletries.
 All rooms feature a wardrobe.

 Rating 8.6, Prices start from $60 for Double room

-West Loch Park Hotel offers elegant and comfortable accommodation with free WiFi access in the entire property.
+West Loch Park Hotel offers comfortable accommodation with free WiFi access in the entire property.
 It also offers an outdoor pool and beautifully landscaped gardens.

-Fitted with sound proofed walls, air-conditioned rooms come with tiled flooring, a flat-screen cable TV, electric kettle and seating area.
-The en suite bathroom includes shower facility, hairdryer, towels and slippers.
+Fitted with sound proofed walls, air-conditioned rooms come with tiled flooring, a flat-screen cable TV, electric kettle and en suite bathroom.

-Once you visit Vigan, you will have plenty of options to visit, explore, discover and with many more things to do in Vigan.
+Finally, once you visit Vigan, you will have plenty of options to visit, explore, discover and with many more things to do in Vigan Philippines.
 All you have to do is to choose the activities you prefer and start enjoying what Vigan has to offer.

 And that’s it for now!
 Let me know if you have any questions and let me know if you go too.
 I’d love to know if this guide on the things to do in Vigan has helped you.